-Addressing private business benefits from better ocean science, the UN Global Compact and IOC-UNESCO released a report (https://www.unglobalcompact.org/library/5744; accessed 02.
-March 2021).
+Addressing private business benefits from better ocean science, the UN Global Compact and IOC-UNESCO released a report2 ("Advancing Science for Sustainable Ocean Business: an opportunity for the private sector").
 They identified numerous benefits for the private sector, including cost savings, operational efficiency, increased market shares, predictable and stable supply chains, enhanced relationships with stakeholders, improved access to markets and customers, as well as attracting new investments.
 An important factor also is the application of ocean science for societal benefit, including knowledge transfer and applications in regions that are lacking science capacity.
 Scientific research is clearly a benefit since scientists will be able to conduct research starting from a basis of a much more complete description of the environment in which they work.

-However, OECD (2019) listed the following questions as being highly relevant for CBAs on ocean observing:
+However, OECD ("Rethinking Innovation for a Sustainable Ocean Economy", 2019)3 listed the following questions as being highly relevant for CBAs on ocean observing: